-The Lewis & Clark Suicide Prevention Coalition is made up a variety of stakeholders who aim to coordinate suicide prevention activities across the community, including:
+The Lewis & Clark Suicide Prevention Coalition is made up of a variety of stakeholders who aim to coordinate suicide prevention activities across the community, including:

-- Community education on mental health and suicide prevention programs via a grant from the Substance Abuse and Mental Health Services Administration
+Community education on mental health and suicide prevention programs via a grant from the Substance Abuse and Mental Health Services Administration

-- Improving mental health referrals via Montana 211 and the CONNECT Referral system.
+Improving mental health referrals via Montana 211 and the CONNECT Referral system.